JuliaLang/julia/doc/src/manual/arrays.md

 `X` is an array with the same number of dimensions as the sum of the dimensionalities of all the indices.

-When some or all `I_k` are ranges or array of integers ("slicing"), the returned array would be a new copy of the selected elements, instead of sharing memory with the original array `A`, to slice an array without making a copy, see [array views](@lib-arrays-view).
+When some or all `I_k` are ranges or array of integers ("slicing"), the returned array would be a new array with copies of selected elements instead of sharing underlying memory with the original array `A`; to slice an array without making a copy, see [array views](@lib-arrays-view).

 If all indices `I_k` are vectors, for example, then the shape of `X` would be `(length(I_1), length(I_2), ..., length(I_n))`,